This is just a quote.

 Equally vague and common are platform, open, environment, and support when used as a verb.
 A veterinarian using TechnoLatin might say that a dog serves as a platform for sniffing, is an open environment for fleas, and that it supports barking.
 (Chapter 4)

 However, a superficial glance on everyday’s online conversations seems to show it has all come true.
-Nowadays conversations are happening mainly on blogs, facebook and twitter and e-mail, chat and usenet seem lie clad tablets compared to paper.
-But technology is not an issue in its own right (as the cluetrain authors have also pointed out in the original version).
-It just helped to get more people “on the net” and “join the conversation”.
+Nowadays conversations are happening mainly on blogs, facebook and twitter and e-mail.
+IRC Chat and usenet seem like clad tablets compared to paper.
+But technology is not important here – as the cluetrain authors have also pointed out in the original version.
+Any of these helps to get more people “on the net” and “join the conversation”.